The guide is a pathfinder to:

 The Rod Serling Award for Advancing Social Justice Through Popular Media honors a contemporary media industry professional whose work shines the light on prejudice, inequality, and evolving social norms.

 Bridget Bower, College Archivist, cares for the Serling Archives.
-Fill out the Archives Request Form to meet with her in the Achives on the 5th floor of the Gannett Center, Ithaca College Library.
+Fill out the Archives Request Form to meet with her in the Archives on the 5th floor of the Gannett Center, Ithaca College Library.